Documentation Index Fetch the complete documentation index at: https://docs.jinba.io/llms.txt

 Every tool runs inside an isolated sandbox container.
 The sandbox system is built on a pluggable provider architecture:

-E2BCloud-based sandboxes with fast startup and broad language support
+Provider Description E2B Cloud-based sandboxes with fast startup and broad language support Daytona Self-hosted sandbox option for teams requiring on-premises execution

 The sandbox provider is configured at the ToolSet level.
 All Tools in a ToolSet share the same sandbox configuration, including language runtime, installed packages, and resource limits.